About Us

 Thanks to Duxbury citizens, we raised $22,000 for the New England Wind Fund Solar Challenge.
 As a result, the Town received a solar array and accompanying educational software.
 These were installed at the Chandler School in June 2009.
 This software will be integrated system-wide in science and math curricula while also educating students in PC technology.

-We organized a “sell out” presentation called “Sea Change” by world renowned environmentalist, Roger Payne and his wife Lisa Harrow.
+We organized a “sell out” presentation called “Sea Change: Reversing the Tide” by world renowned environmentalist, Roger Payne and his wife Lisa Harrow.
 The event also included an environmental fair.
+Roger Payne is the president and found of Ocean Alliance.
+He has been studying our oceans for over 50 years and recorded the first whale songs.
+His wife, Lisa Harrow, wrote the book How Can I Help.
+She is a world famous actress of stage and screen.

 Some members participated in a “Project 350” action on the 350th day of 2008 by ringing church bells 350 times.This world- wide movement staged events like this to raise awareness of the need to reduce the amount of carbon in the atmosphere to 350 ppm (particles per million).Rates much higher than this would make our planet unsustainable.